HugoMartel/CIR2-CourseAPied/README.md

 Run CMake and compile it using CMakeLists.txt
 <br/><hr/><br/>
 # Documentation
+For more infos see: [Doc folder](https://github.com/HugoMartel/CIR2-CourseAPied/tree/main/doc)<br/>
-[Doc folder](https://github.com/HugoMartel/CIR2-CourseAPied/tree/main/doc) containing the formulas used in the project explained and few infos.
+*Contains the formulas used in the project explained and few infos*.